-J. Richard Culham is Interim Dean of Engineering at the University of Waterloo (January 1, 2020 - July 1, 2020), and the ninth dean since the faculty was founded in 1957.
-Prior to assuming this role, he was a Professor in the Department of Mechanical and Mechatronics Engineering at the University of Waterloo.
+Mary Wells is Dean of Engineering at the University of Waterloo (July 1, 2020 - ), the ninth dean since the faculty was founded in 1957.
+She was previously Dean of the College of Engineering and Physical Sciences at the University of Guelph since 2017.

 - Doug Wright 1958 - 1959 (acting), 1959-1966

 - Bill Lennox 1982-1990

 - Sujeet Chaudhuri 1998-2003

 - Leo Rothenburg (acting) July 2008-June 2009

 - Mary Wells July 2020-Present